CheopsForTheEdge/cheops/README.md

 add the local ID to the replicant and transfer the information to all involved Cheops again.

+## How to contribute

+- Please follow usual [Golang conventions].
+If you find some infractions, please report (or edit) them.
+- When adding, removing or change the use of a file, please change the corresponding entry in the README.md.
+- Don't hesitate to report an issue!
+- Thanks for any contribution :)

 ## Some other sources